Ballpark Village (St. Louis)

-Saint Louis Ballpark Village (BPV) is a dining and entertainment district in downtown St. Louis, Missouri, owned by the investment group that controls the St. Louis Cardinals, the city's professional baseball team.
-Located on the 200 and 300 blocks of Clark Street, it sits across the street from and is meant to complement Busch Stadium, the team's home field, on the site of the demolished Busch Memorial Stadium.
+Ballpark Village (BPV) is a mixed-use development district in Downtown St. Louis, Missouri, U.S..
+Located on the 200 and 300 blocks of Clark Street, it sits across the street from and is meant to complement Busch Stadium, the home ballpark of the St. Louis Cardinals of Major League Baseball (MLB), on the site of the demolished Busch Memorial Stadium.

-Proposed in the late 1990s, the development was executed in two phases by primary developer Cordish Company of Baltimore, Maryland.
+Proposed in the late 1990s, the development was executed in two phases by primary developer Cordish Company.
 The first phase, opened before the start of the 2014 Major League Baseball season, is a $100 million, 150000 sqfoot facility that includes bars, restaurants — several with a view onto the field — events venues, 720 parking spaces, and the Cardinals Hall of Fame and Museum.
 The second phase of the development, a $260 million, 700,000-square-foot expansion which included a luxury highrise apartment building, a ten-story office building, a boutique hotel, a fitness club, and numerous new restaurants and retail spaces, broke ground in late 2017 and was opened in stages, beginning in mid-2020.